 In 1992, the company began to redeem the surplus notes, paying back the $400 that each lawyer had contributed.
 Just two years later, all outstanding stock had been redeemed and the company converted to the mutual insurance company that it remains today—Oklahoma Attorneys Mutual Insurance Company.

-The Board of Directors declared the first policyholder dividend in late 1994, which has continued unabated for more than 25 years and has returned over $32 million to policyholders.
+The Board of Directors declared the first policyholder dividend in late 1994, which has continued unabated for more than 25 years and has returned tens of millions to policyholders.

 After research showed a rebrand was needed, the company went through a substantial rebranding process.
 The resulting design is a mark that utilizes geometric shapes to create a suggestion of a moat or hedge around a central shape, symbolic of the protection OAMIC provides our policyholders.
 The exterior square is an “O,” and the interior shapes abstractly reflect the rest of the OAMIC letterforms.
 The stability of the overall shape reflects the long-term relationships OAMIC looks to establish with our insureds.